fgy4010/mine-mine/README.md

 _Location: Shanghai, China._

 Having poor skill in everything, and so eager to improve myself.
-+ Java Back end engineer
++ Java back end engineer

 ## Something i want to do
 No matter what you want to know from me, life or work, whatever, just say to me because i'm your true listener.